kedanco/100-days-kallaway-log/README.md

 Still don't feel confident about all the terms and processes to build my own page, need to clock more practise.

 **Link to work:**

+### Missed A Day : 16th Apr Monday, 2018
+### Missed A Day : 17th Apr Tuesday, 2018

+### Day 78 : 18th Apr Wednesday, 2018

+**Today's Progress:** Udemy React Redux Course

+**Thoughts:** Continued with Redux Form.
+Whole process seems like a good alternative to a normal form done through bootstrap or from scratch
+Covered submission, and validation today!

+**Link to work:**